Relintai/pandemonium_engine_docs/03_usage/22_best_practices/09_data_preferences.md

 `Array` as well as
 `Object` s.

-Pandemonium implements Array as a `Vector<Variant )`.
+Pandemonium implements Array as a `Vector&lt;Variant&gt;`.
 The engine stores the Array contents in a contiguous section of memory, i.e. they are in a row adjacent to each other.